BOTANICAL NAME: daucus carota

 BLENDS WELL WITH: Bergamot, Juniper, Lavender, Lemon, Lime, Orange, Avocado, Cedarwood, Geranium

-AROMATIC & PHYSICAL USES: liver cleansing, digestive system, skin rejuvenation, respiratory, antiseptic, carminative, cytophylactic, depurative, diuretic, emmenagogue, hepatic, stimulant, tonic, vermifuge.
+AROMATIC & PHYSICAL USES: acne, skin rejuvenation, liver cleansing, digestive system, respiratory, antiseptic, carminative, cytophylactic, depurative, diuretic, emmenagogue, hepatic, stimulant, tonic, vermifuge.

 Carrot Seed Oil Information: